Friday, September 10, 2010 Detailed Auto Topics

 • Contaminating the coolant with corrosive chemicals and minerals that can be in tap water.
 Distilled water or factory premixed coolant should be used

-• Improperly mixing the coolant, less than 50/50 or physically with distilled water
+• Improperly mixing the coolant, at less than 50/50 concentration

-• Not pre-mixing the distilled water and coolant before pouring into the system
+• Failure to pre-mix the distilled water and coolant before pouring it into the system

-Never add water to coolant, premix water with coolant before adding.Coolant should always be pre-mixed, 50/50 before pouring into the cooling system.
-Since coolant is considerably heavier than water, the two may never mix in the cooling system.
+Never add water to coolant, premix water with coolant before adding.Coolant should always be premixed, 50/50 before pouring into the cooling system.
+Since coolant is considerably heavier than water, the two will not mix in the cooling system.
 This leaves heavier coolant (which ironically does not cool) in the lower part of the system.
 The lighter (and corrosive) water tends to circulate in the top of the system, where it eats away at the radiator, heater core and cylinder heads.

-As mentioned earlier, coolant does not cool the engine.
-It provides corrosion resistance, freeze and boil protection, but water does the cooling.
-Mixing more than fifty percent coolant can affect cooling.
-Less than fifty percent gives inadequate protection.
+As mentioned earlier, pure coolant does not cool the engine.
+It provides corrosion resistance, freeze and boil protection, but water removes the heat.
+Mixing coolant, in a concentration stronger than 50 percent, can reduce cooling.
+Using less than a 50 percent mixture will not give adequate protection from corrosion.

-Draining only the radiator causes a similar problem.
-This removes about sixty-percent of the old mixture.
-If the remaining forty-percent is depleted, adding a fresh 50/50 batch can result in almost twenty-percent less protection than needed.
-Not premixing can make this much worse.
+Draining only the radiator, instead of the entire system, causes a similar problem.
+This removes about 60 percent of the old mixture.
+This leaves 40 percent depleted coolant in the system.
+Refilling with a fresh 50/50 batch can result in almost 20 percent less protection than needed.
+Not premixing the coolant, before pouring it in, will make this much worse.

-Improperly servicing the cooling system can be as bad as no service at all
+Improperly servicing the cooling system is as bad as no service at all

-Under ordinary conditions, flushing the system is almost never needed.
+Under ordinary conditions, flushing a cooling system is not necessary and can harm the components.
 Replacing the coolant before 100% depletion will help a great deal.
 Being proactive with a cooling system and following simple guidelines will prevent most problems.

 Flushing water through a corroded system does little more than further disturb the final mixture.
-If the system is corroded, professional cleaning by removing the engine block plugs and/or core plugs is better.
+A corroded system requires professional cleaning, by removing the engine block plugs or core plugs, as needed.
 This also allows removal of more of the contaminated coolant.

 A few signs of serious corrosion are stuck thermostats, leaking heater cores, leaking freeze or core plugs.
-Simply replacing the corroded part will offer very short-term results as only the symptom is being addressed.
-Such problems are best referred to a cooling system specialist.
+Simply replacing the corroded part will offer very short-term results as we are addressing only the symptom.
+Such problems require a cooling system specialist.

 Thermostat that is corroded and stuck in the open position